Why does consumer protection matter?

 The regulatory response

 The regulatory response has been diverse in the developed world.
 While the USA adopted laissez-faire regulations, Europe mandated a higher standard of protection.
-The recently introduced General Data Protection Regulation (GDPR), the EU Directive of 1995 (which the GDPR replaces), and OECD’s Privacy Guidelines have collectively led to a convergence on international data protection laws.
+The recently introduced General Data Protection Regulation (GDPR), the EU Directive of 1995 (which the GDPR replaces), and OECD’s Privacy Guidelines have collectively led to convergence on international data protection laws.
 Graham Greenleaf notes that non-European jurisdictions with data protection laws converge on at least half of the higher principles mandated in Europe since the 1990s.
 However, developing countries like India have just started to respond to the challenges related to data protection, with the Government of India appointing an Expert Committee to draft a Data Protection White Paper.
 But globally, there is a long way to go.

 The scourge of predatory digital consumer lending needs an immediate response in a growing number of countries before it destroys the market for ethical lenders.
 Yet ultimately, regulators will need to introduce significantly stronger consumer protection and data privacy measures if the full benefits of the digital revolution are to be fully realised.
 These regulations should also recognise the unique characteristics of the Internet and shun protectionism that can raise the cost of accessing services and reduce productivity.
-These regulations will need to pay particular attention to the more vulnerable members of the population, particularly those who either do not understand technology or are “oral” or both.
+These regulations will need to pay particular attention to the more vulnerable members of the population, particularly those who either do not understand the technology or are “oral” or both.
 Louise Malady’s “Consumer Protection Issues for Digital Financial Services in Emerging Markets” provides a good overview of the issues and possible regulatory responses.

 So let us ask again, “does consumer protection matter?”